Dayton Contemporary Dance Company: History

 The Dayton Contemporary Dance Company was founded in 1968 by Jeraldyne Blunden as a performance outlet for students at Jeraldyne's School of Dance.
 Blunden picked students from her school for the dance company, acquiring twelve female dancers by 1972.
 One of these original dancers was Blunden's daughter, Debbie Blunden-Diggs, who would later become artistic director of the company.

 In 1973, the company performed Blunden's ballet, Flite, earning the honor of being the first African-American group to gain membership to the Northeast Regional Ballet Association Festival.
 The company soon produced its first large scale performance in 1976, also marking the first time the dancers were paid for a performance.
 They performed Black Snow, a collaboration with acclaimed composer Roy Meriwether at Dayton's Memorial Hall in front of a sold-out audience.

 Blunden shaped the Dayton Contemporary Dance Company as a repertory company through her continuous invitations for renowned guest artists to create pieces for her dancers.
 Young, budding choreographers, including Ulysses Dove, contributed to the growing company's repertory.

 DCDC's outstanding repertoire includes works by world class master choreographers such as Eleo Pomare, Alvin Ailey, Ulysses Dove, Merce Cunningham, Donald McKayle, Rennie Harris, and Talley Beatty.
 Today, DCDC continues to acquire new works by contemporary choreographers including Bebe Miller, Warren Spears, Dianne McIntyre, Shapiro and Smith, and Ronald K. Brown.
 To further expand its repertoire, DCDC commissioned works inviting Bill T. Jones, Garth Fagan, Dwight Rhoden and Doug Varone to participate in DCDC's What Dreams We have and How They Fly.
 This four-piece program premiered in 2003 to celebrate Dayton's native sons, the Wright Brothers’ first flight 100 years ago and will artistically explore what the invention of flight means to our contemporary world.
-2013-14, as part of DCDC's 45th Anniversary, 10 new works were commissioned for DCDC by choreographers' Kiesha Lalama, Ronen Koresh, Ray Mercer, Donald Byrd, Alvin Rangel, Rodney A. Brown and more.
+In 2013-14, as part of DCDC's 45th Anniversary, 10 new works were commissioned for DCDC by choreographers Kiesha Lalama, Ronen Koresh, Ray Mercer, Donald Byrd, Alvin Rangel, Rodney A. Brown and more.

 The company's apprenticeship dance corps, DCDC2, was established as the pre-professional wing of the rising touring company under the leadership of Kevin Ward.
 In 1990, Blunden fell ill and Kevin Ward became the new artistic director of the company.
 Blunden's daughter, Debbie Blunden-Diggs, became the new director of DCDC2.
 Since, former DCDC dancer Shonna Hickman-Matlock has become director of DCDC2.

 Kevin Ward retired on July 1, 2007, and Debbie Blunden-Diggs became the company's new artistic director.